digst/DCAT-AP-DK/releases/v.2.0/docs/index.md

 <dt>URI</dt>
 <dd>http://xmlns.com/foaf/0.1/Agent</dd>
 <dt>Anvendelsesnote (da) </dt>
-<dd>En entitet som er tilknyttet kataloget, datasættet eller dataservicen.
+<dd>En entitet som er tilknyttet kataloget, datasættet eller datatjenesten.
 Hvis aktøren er en organisation, så anbefales det at denne opmærkes med W3Cs The Organization Ontology (https://www.w3.org/TR/vocab-org/)</dd>
 <dt>Anvendelsesnote (en)</dt>
 <dd>An entity that is associated with Catalogues and/or Datasets.
 If the Agent is an organisation, the use of the Organization Ontology  is recommended. </dd>
 <dt>Definition (en)</dt>